 Office Visit: Students may visit the principal when other consequences have not produced a change in behavior.
-Parents may be notified by the principal when this occurs.
+Parents will be notified by the principal when this occurs.

 Detention: Students may serve lunch detention any day or after school detentions on Thursdays for 45 minutes.
 Parents will be notified prior to the after school detention.
 During detention, the student may not talk.
-He/she must work on teacher-assigned tasks, including desk work or clean-up duties on campus.
-Failure to serve an assigned detention when scheduled may result in an additional detention, a \$25 fine, or both.
-Saturday detention is from 8:00am - 12:00pm, and the student is charged the substitute rate.
+He/she must work teacher-assigned tasks, including desk work or clean-up duties on campus.
+Failure to serve an assigned detention when scheduled may result in an additional detention.
+Saturday detention is from 8:00am - 12:00pm and the student is charged the substitute rate.